RobertAhlin/react-quiz/README.md

 # react-quiz
-ITHS Labb 2 - Quiz in React using API-
+ITHS Labb 2 - Quiz in React using API.